| Blossom Mabel Lowden

 A funeral will be held at 11 a.m.
 Saturday at Gray & Pratt Funeral Home in Windsor.
 The Rev. Warner Howard will officiate.
 Spring burial will be in Resthaven Cemetery in Windsor.

-Blossom married Burleigh Erwin Raven Sr., son of Ernest Edward Raven and Ellura Belle Larrabee, on 27 Sep 1938 in Seabrook, NH.1 2 The marriage ended in divorce in 1942.
-(Burleigh Erwin Raven Sr. was born on 12 Apr 1918 in Knox, ME,5 died on 27 Mar 1991 in Bradenton, FL and was buried in Pleasant Hill Cemetery, Freedom, ME.)
+Blossom married Burleigh Erwin Raven Sr., son of Ernest Edward Raven and Ellura Belle Larrabee, on 27 Sep 1938 in Seabrook, Rockingham, New Hampshire, United States.
+(Burleigh Erwin Raven Sr. was born on 12 Apr 1918 in Knox, Waldo, Maine, United States, died on 27 Mar 1991 in Bradenton, Manatee, Florida, United States and was buried in Pleasant Hill Cemetery, Freedom, Waldo, Maine, United States.)